-All communications regarding entrance to the College should be addressed to the Office of Adult Studies in the appropriate city as listed inside the front cover of the catalogue.
+All communications regarding entrance to the College should be addressed to the office of adult studies as listed inside the front cover of the catalogue.
 Eligibility for admission will be determined when the application, any required fee, and transcripts have been received by the College.